bdunbar/obup/README.md

 # obup

+Forked from the very excellent jondale/obup

+Changes

+* Logger pipes output to syslog
+* Uses system facility to restart openbazaar
+* Cosmetic bits in the script

 This is what I am using to determine whether my OpenBazaar Server instance is up and responding.
-If it is not then it will stop/kill any proceses, update the server, then start the server.
+If it is not then it will stop/kill any processes, update the server, then start the server.
 The process is:

 1. Log in to get session token.
 2. Use session token to get Profile.
-3. Comprare GUID returned from Profile to GUID in settings file.
+3. Compare GUID returned from Profile to GUID in settings file.
 4. Restart openbazaard.py if unable to connect or get profile.